-Adoption of sustainable management practices is becoming increasingly important for organisations worldwide.
+The adoption of sustainable management practices is an increasingly important topic for organisations worldwide.
 Several studies have examined sustainable practices and their impact on organisational performance.
-A significant body of the literature has focused on green supply chain management (GSCM) with the primary argument that supply chain partners, particularly customers, drive organisations to adopt sustainable management practices (Diabat and Govindan, 2011; Wu et al., 2011).
-Nevertheless, the pressure to be sustainable can come from a number of different sources, including supply chain partners as well as other stakeholders such as competitors, society and regulators (Walker et al., 2008; Zhu and Sarkis, 2007).
-Walker et al. (2008) also identify social drivers such as consumer criticism and pressure from the public and environmental groups.
+A significant body of the literature has focused on green supply chain management (GSCM) with the primary argument being that supply chain partners, particularly customers, drive organisations to adopt sustainable management practices (Diabat and Govindan, 2011; Wu et al., 2011).
+Nevertheless, the pressure to be sustainable can come from a number of different sources and these include supply chain partners as well as other stakeholders such as competitors, society and regulators (Walker et al., 2008; Zhu and Sarkis, 2007).
+Walker et al. (2008) also identified social drivers to include consumer criticism and pressure from the public and environmental groups.
 However, there is a lack of understanding of the impact of the combined effect of such external pressure on organisational performance.
 According to Zhu and Sarkis (2007), the ability of production managers, particularly those in developing countries, to manage economic and environmental performance in a more strategic manner can be improved by having an understanding of the effects of environmental pressure.